sweta-dot/rock-paper-scissor/README.md

 ### CodeSubmit

 Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
 After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The sennder Team